Do What You Can to Ease Side Effects of Treatment for Esophageal Cancer

 This may be a side effect of radiation therapy.

 Ask your doctor or nurse what kind of lotion you can use to moisturize and soothe your skin.
-Don't use any lotion, soap, deodorant, sunblock, cologne, cosmetics, or powder on your skin within two hours after radiation treatment because they may cause irritation.
+Don't use any lotion, soap, deodorant, sunblock, cologne, cosmetics, or powder on your skin after radiation treatment without asking your doctor or nurse first because they may cause irritation.

 Wear loose, soft clothing over the treated area.
 Cotton underwear can help prevent further irritation.